 - Sunday — No food

-If this isn’t possible or if you’re on a busy schedule, then offering fresh crested gecko diet every 48 hours and dusted insects once a week is fine.
+If this isn’t possible or if you’re on a busy schedule, then offering fresh crested gecko diet every 48 hours and dusted insects 1-2x/week seems to also be successful.

 Crested Gecko Diet